 In Quebec, most electric bicycles are hybrid bicycles with electric assistance and road bikes with electric assistance.
 Electric bikes and scooters allow you to move without pedaling, but there are a few differences between them.
 However, it is illegal to ride an electric scooter in bike lanes in Quebec.
 A moped or scooter that can go faster than the official definition of a moped or scooter is no longer considered one.

-A 2- or 3-wheeled passenger vehicle equipped with an electric motor or a gasoline engine with a displacement of not more than 50 cc and an automatic transmission.
+To meet the definition of a moped or scooter, the vehicle must have two or three wheels and be equipped with an electric motor or a gasoline engine with a displacement of not more than 50 cc and an automatic transmission.
 It is prohibited to modify a moped or scooter to increase its power or maximum speed, since the vehicle would no longer meet the definition of a moped or scooter.
-Whether it's your first time owning an e-bike or you're improving your performance with a QuietKat, there are some e-bike rules in Canada that you should know before you hit the road or off the road.
+Whether you're new to owning an e-bike or you're looking to upgrade your performance with a QuietKat, there are some e-bike rules in Canada that you should be aware of before you hit the road or off the road.